protocolbuffers/protocolbuffers.github.io/content/editions/features.md

 **Values available:**

+*   `STYLE2026`: Enforces strict adherence to the 2026 style guide for naming to discourage common field-naming collisions.
 *   `STYLE2024`: Enforces strict adherence to the style guide for naming.
 *   `STYLE_LEGACY`: Applies the pre-Edition 2024 level of style guide enforcement.